didzisdti/dtikube_service/docs/3-Cluster-Setup/Gateway-Config.md

 </p>

 ## Getway Setup
-Central component in the architecture, controlling all the traffing, connecting to internet and acting as DNS, DCHP and firewall server.
+Central component in the architecture, controlling all the traffing, connecting to internet and acting as DNS, DCHP, NTP and firewall server.
 Cluster is accessed using gateway as a jump server.

 ### Gateway node
 * **`berryX`** : RaspberryPi 4B, 8GB

-## OS deployment
+## :cd: OS deployment
 The gateway node runs on the latest Ubuntu 25.10 server.
 The process for setting up your OS on Raspebbry Pi can be done in following steps.

 1. Download and install microSD Imager: [Raspberry Pi Imager](https://ubuntu.com/download/raspberry-pi)